Proper puppy socialization is the foundation to the success of a well-adjusted Weimaraner.

-Greetings!
-The following is a micro-blog to photo-journal the Summer 2020 Boulder x Stella as well as the King x Gracie puppies.
+In an effort to share with prospective owners general breed information and what goes into socializing a litter of Barrett puppies, below is a micro-blog to photo-journal the Summer 2020 Boulder x Stella as well as the King x Gracie puppies.
 The Stella litter is co-bred with Anne of Touchstone Weimaraners and the Gracie litter is co-bred with Erin of BaseCamp Weimaraners.
-Both litters will be raised at Kim’s house in Tehachapi, CA. There’s also a third litter, with King x Luna.
-While we are busy raising the Gracie and Stella litters, our friend Beth (Sporting Dogs B&B in Lancaster) has graciously offered to raise the Luna puppies, so we are keeping a separate blog of those kiddos. #ittakesavillage
+Both litters were raised in Tehachapi, CA at the same time.
+Enjoy! – Kim

 Expectation.
 July 15th.
 Gracie and Stella Litters.
 After MONTHS of negative ultrasounds, we were beginning to think there was something in the water.
 Or maybe we pissed off the fertility gods.
 Or maybe it was just our “turn” to regress towards the statistical mean.
 Whatever it was, we took it as a sign to chill out.
 Netflix a few tearjerkers.
 Knock back a couple margaritas.